-You might not hit the nail on the head right away.
-And that’s OK!
+You might not hit the nail on the head right away; that’s okay!
 Part of being customer-centric is continuing to listen, adapt, and respond to changing customer cues.

-Building a closed loop feedback system (i.e., one where you collect, act and respond to customer feedback) will mean that you’re constantly shifting your marketing strategy to be better.
+Building a closed-loop feedback system — one where you collect, act on, and respond to customer feedback — will mean that you’re constantly shifting your marketing strategy to be better.

 Build your customer-centric marketing strategy

 Becoming customer centric can feel foreign at first.
 Shifting your focus from filling up a funnel with qualified leads to meeting the needs of your target customers will take time, but the payoff is a more rewarding way of doing business.